junguler/m3u-radio-music-playlists/README.md

 <br>

-### how to listen
+### How to listen

-#### on the web
+#### On the web
-a newly curated list of playlists containing of many checked streams from this repo can be listened to using this [web radio player](https://junguler.github.io/m3u-player-web/)
+a newly curated list of playlists containing many (500k+) checked streams from this repo can be listened to using this [web radio player](https://junguler.github.io/m3u-player-web/)

 <br>

-all of the stream files in the root folder of this repo can be listened to using their own page on this repo and the amazing [webamp player](https://github.com/captbaritone/webamp), use the playlist buttons or click on the entries and hit play
+additionaly all of the stream files in the root folder of this repo can be listened to using their own page on this repo and the amazing [webamp player](https://github.com/captbaritone/webamp), use the playlist buttons or click on the entries and hit play

 <table>
 <thead>
 <tr>
-<th colspan="6">decades</th>
+<th colspan="6">Decades</th>
 </tr>
 </thead>
 <tbody><tr>